mpasovic/majapasovic.org/_posts/2012-07-02-bodies-and-cyborgs.md

 colour are legally protected from verbal or physical assaults, they are still denied the right to complete equality and integration.
-Just take into account the fact that people of colour still earn less money than the white people, even in the countries that pride themselves with freedom, equality and tolerance.
+Just take into account the fact that people of colour still earn less money than the white people, even in the countries that pride themselves on freedom, equality and tolerance.
 Also, what about the fact that most countries will grant “domestic partnerships” for same-sex couples, but not the actual marriage?
 Or what about the fact that in almost every